vict0rsch/PaperMemory/Readme.md

 ### Privacy

-All the data collected is stored locally on your computer and you can export it to `json` it from the menu.
+All the data collected is stored locally on your computer and you can export it to `json` it from the options page.

 ### Feature requests